Equality and Diversity

 The CCGs are required to publish information about our legal compliance national requirements:

-- Equality, Diversity and Inclusion Strategy (EDI objectives every four years) We are currently working on an Integrated Care Partnership Strategy.
+- pdf Equality, Diversity and Inclusion Strategy (1.28 MB) (EDI objectives every four years)

 - Public and patient assurance reports to our Patient Voice (bimonthly) and feeds into our Governing Body meetings.